-Possible cause Sybase IQ runs most efficiently when it knows how many physical CPUs are available to it.
+Sybase IQ runs most efficiently when it knows how many physical CPUs are available to it.
 On a machine with hyperthreads turned on, or where Sybase IQ is unable to access all of the available CPUs, Sybase IQ will create too many threads and run less efficiently than it should.

-Action Start the server with -iqnumbercpus set to the number of CPUs available to Sybase IQ, overriding the physical number of CPUs.
-For details, see the -iqnumbercpus server option in Chapter 1, "Running the Database Server" in the Utility Guide .
+Start the server with -iqnumbercpus set to the number of CPUs available to Sybase IQ, overriding the physical number of CPUs.

+For details on start_iq database options, see the Utility Guide.

-Sybase Central issues
+Sybase Central Issues

-This section contains information on troubleshooting issues related to the operation of Sybase Central.
+Certain issues may be related to the operation of Sybase Central.